dirtycache/API_Sec_Lab/module2.md

 ![API Calls and Entities](media/api-calls-and-entities.jpg)

-- Fore each call (request/response pair) you can see all details/parameters - ware are now looking at the first invoice that was accessed
+- For each call (request/response pair) you can see all details/parameters - we are are now looking at the first invoice that was accessed
-- Since all data is enriched - you can click on the entit ID value for any log and be redirected to that entity's timeline page
+- Since all data is enriched - you can click on the entity ID value for any log and be redirected to that entity's timeline page

 #### Exercise 2.16 - Business Entity